 The paper is organized as follows.
 We describe the lattice model and the dynamical protocol for the periodic and aperiodic case in Sec.~\ref{model}.
 There we also present the definition of the flatness and Chern number for a generic periodically driven system.
 Next, in Sec.~\ref{pd} and Sec.~\ref{apd}, we discuss our main results following the periodic and aperiodic driving, respectively.
 We show the variation of flatness and Chern number as a function of the driving parameters.
 In addition, we also study there the stroboscopic behavior of flux current and excess energy.
 We repeat these analysis for the aperiodic case.
-We explain our results with plausible analytical arguments.
 Finally, in Sec.~\ref{summary}, we conclude our work.